Stolz/linux-cheat-sheets/squash_dir.md

 	emerge --sync

 If you use eix, you can alternatively run `eix-sync`.
-In order to automatically updaye v overlay with eix-sync create the file `/etc/eix-sync.conf` with the next content:
+In order to automatically update mv overlay with eix-sync create the file `/etc/eix-sync.conf` with the next content:

 	mv